 This paper proposes a method for integrating qualitative physics with models of action.
-It defines the action-augmented envisionment, which compactly represents all predicted changed due to a physics and possible actions within a scenario.
-An algorithm for explicitly generating augmented envisionments was presented, along with an analysis and a report on our implementation.
-In addition to further tests of the current system, we are also designing programs for generating procedures, drawing subsystem examples from Navy propulsion plants (e.g., [12]) and NASA's planned Space Station.
+It defines the action-augmented envisionment, which compactly represents all predicted changes due to a physics and possible actions within a scenario.
+An algorithm for explicitly generating augmented envisionments was presented, along with an analysis and a report on our initial implementation.

 We believe this idea is an important step towards interfacing qualitative physics with planning.
 Such understanding could lead to important new applications, such as increased automation of procedure generation and safety analyses.
-We suspect that for some engineering applications, the cost of explicit generation of \mathcal{AE} 's may be offset by the increased confidence in the quality of the answer, particularly as we discover how to build "layered" domain models.
-However, even if \mathcal{AE} 's turn out to be infeasible to explicitly compute for all but the simplest systems, we expect this framework will be useful for developing incremental planning techniques.
+We suspect that for some engineering applications, the cost of explicit generation of $\mathcal{AE}$ 's may be offset by the increased confidence in the quality of the answer, particularly as we discover how to build multigrain domain models [5].
+However, even if $\mathcal{AE}$ 's turn out to be infeasible to explicitly compute for all but the simplest systems, we expect the $\mathcal{AE}$ representation will be a useful theoretical foundation for developing incremental planning techniques.